vivek-nexus/google-meet-slack-integration/README.md

 Chrome extension requires three inputs:
 ### 1. Slack API key
-Click `GET SLACK API KEY` to install the slack app.
+Click `GET SLACK API KEY` to install the slack app and generate your Slack API key.
 > Slack API key starts with `xoxp-`

 > Make sure to install the slack app to the correct workspace, where you want your status to be automatically updated.